Zahid Khan (politician): Early life

 Zahid Khan was born in a small village in the Lower Dir District called Odigram.
 He got his early education from his native town and later, his intermediate education, from the Govt Post Graduate Degree College Timergara.
-He holds a bachelor's degree in Business Bdministration (BBA).
+He holds a bachelor's degree in Business Administration (BBA).

 Political career

 Zahid Khan started his political career while still in school.
 He has been a senator twice during his political career.
 He was elected as a senator for the first time in 1997 from the Awami National Party.
 In March 2009, he once again secured a seat in the senate.
 He served a senator until March 2015.
 He was the chairperson of the Senate Committee on Water and Power and a member of the Senate Committees of Communications, Information Technology & Telecommunication and Parliamentary Affairs.

-On Sunday, November 10, 2024, Zahid Khan joined PML-N with his family and numerous political associates.
+On Sunday, 10 November 2024, Zahid Khan joined PML-N with his family and numerous political associates.